St. John's Newfoundland

 Getting to St. John's Newfoundland:

-Arrival by plane, bus or train*.
+Compare and book flights here*.
 Air Canada flies to St.John*s on Newfoundland.
 So book a flight to first Toronto, Montreal or Halifax.
 You can then book a domestic flight to St. John's.
+From there you can then continue your journey by rental car.

 Car Rentals: